Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Anaheim Ducks: Cutter Gauthier

-Cutter Gauthier is the latest addition to the Anaheim Ducks’ prospect pool, and he immediately shoots to the very top in terms of talent and potential.
+Cutter Gauthier was a mid-season addition to the Anaheim Ducks’ prospect pool last season, and he immediately shot to the very top of their group in terms of talent and potential.
 Gauthier is a 6-foot-2 forward who will be an offensive dynamo in the NHL someday soon.
 He wins tons of board battles with his size and strength, and then can create chances either with his shot or by using that threat to freeze defenders before passing to an open teammate.

-Gauthier played on the wing with the NTDP but has been a center in the NCAA for the past year and a half with Boston College.
-Considering the Ducks already have Mason McTavish, Leo Carlsson, and Trevor Zegras in their top-six forward group, I think it’s likely Gauthier will get a lot of time on the wing in the NHL.
-He drives play really well and though he can get a little trigger-happy I think Gauthier is destined to be a top-line winger for the Ducks in the near future.
+Gauthier has been a center in the NCAA for the past two seasons with Boston College, but considering the Ducks already have Mason McTavish, Leo Carlsson, and Trevor Zegras in their top-six forward group, I think it’s likely Gauthier will get a lot of time on the wing in the NHL.
+He drives play really well and though he can get a little trigger-happy I think Gauthier is destined to be a great goal scoring, top-six winger for the Ducks in the near future.

 Boston Bruins: Fabian Lysell